igrowing/esp8266_smart_home_ready/modules/schieber/readme.md

 That's pretty weird case, low probability to happen.
 So the She-bear is zero-maintenance.
 Frankly, Li-Ion battery might require replacement every 8-10 years.

+The modification of the power generator required to maintain stable charge.
+[Follow this guide.](https://igrowing.livejournal.com/230391.html)

 ### WebUI
 The Node-Red Web UI looks good on computer display and on smartphone.
 Handy to use.
 The Web UI is split to 3 groups for comfort of user perception:
 * Status/Control